Mortimer333/Dito/README.md

 <div class="cake-room">Cake room!</div>
 ```

-As you can see `test` got changed to `"output test"` even thought `testFn` got called later.
-This happened because `test` in this scope is disconnected from main observer and assigned again. **if changed**. after the event/output finishes.
+As you can see `test` was rendered as `"output test"` even thought `testFn` got called later.
+This happened because `test` in this scope is disconnected from main observer and assigned again after call finishes **(if changed)**.
 But if there was no change:

 ### New HTML of `<cake-block>` element
 ```html